johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 ![Terminal - Registered mmWave](/screenshots/TERM-registeredmmwave.png)

-### Congratulations - The mmWave sensor is now sending status to the cloud
+### Congratulations - The mmWave sensor is now sending status to the cloud!

 Continue to the next step - [Time of Flight Dashboard](TOFDASH.md)